SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • Do a physical exam

-• Will likely order heart tests and blood tests, including a brain natriuretic peptide (BNP) test
+• Likely run heart tests and blood tests, including a brain natriuretic peptide (BNP) test

 What are the treatments for heart failure?